22 Athleisure brands like lululemon you need to know in 2024

 Our favorite piece: The Wheeler FT shorts, $68

 This running-specific brand focuses on technical fabrics made to maximize performance.
-It has a relatively small range of products, offering men’s shorts, pants, shirts, base liners, and accessories.
+Path Projects has a relatively small range of products, offering men’s shorts, pants, shirts, base liners, and accessories.
 The brand’s designs are very minimalist yet functional, with shorts featuring extra phone pockets and tees made of cooling tencel-blend fabric.

 How it compares to lululemon: Path Projects offers practical, pared-down men’s apparel with a specific focus on running that differs from lululemon’s wide range of athleisure.